The fees for courses include the cost of tuition and the use of any basic equipment.

 See our policy on refunds and cancelled courses.

-Most of our courses are subsidised either wholly or in part by the Skills Funding Agency and the European Social Fund (ESF).
+Most of our courses are subsidised either wholly or in part by the Education and Skills Funding Agency (ESFA) and the European Social Fund (ESF).
 These organisations require us to collect information about our learners to monitor how their funding is being spent and to gauge the effectiveness of our equality and diversity policy.